siemah/nodejs-password/README.md

 passwordHash function accept 3 params:
 - password to hash
 - salt used to hash the password saved in DB
-- the last params is an object contain the length proprety(number of charactres to extract)
+- the last params is an object contain the length proprety(number of characters to extract)

 Technique 1 (hash password):